MauroMS/HotelSearch/README.md

 	##### Tools:
 	Visual Studio 2019 - Best tool for back-end work in my opinion.
 	VsCode - The best editor I have used for Angular/Typescript, lightweight and very fast, also filled with a lot of very useful extensions.
-	Angular Cli - Very easy and quick to bootstrap an Angular project from the scratch.
+	Angular Cli - It does a great job bootstraping an Angular project from the scratch, so you don't need to setup all initial packages by yourself.

 	##### Libraries:
 	Angular Material - Angular implementation of material.io, it has loads of components ready to use.
 It also supports custom theming and accessibility.
 I used for a quick way to get a nice looking grid to display data and also to display the star rating (material icons). rxjs - Must have library to work with asynchronous and event-based calls by using Observables.
-	TestBed - for angular testing
+	TestBed - My preference is Jest, but as I'm not that familiar with it and the time was short, I decided to use the one already configured by default.

 	##### Packages:
 	Swagger - I consider swagger very easy to setup and you can easily test your API during development